jamesjoko/data-512-project/README.md

     - geometry
       - rings (List[List[float]]): Contains one or more polygons along with the polygon coordinates that describe the location of the fire's impacted area.
 - santa_fe_yearly_aqi.json
   - Contains the annual average AQI for Santa Fe during the annual fire season.
+  - Size: 2KB
   - Data Structure: JSON objects
   - Data Fields:
     - key | year (str): the year of the annual average AQI.
 Domain: 1974-2023.